 At the conclusion of the investigation the Principal will determine whether or not the allegation of dating violence and abuse was substantiated.
 If the Principal determines that a student has committed an act of dating violence and abuse, that violation of this policy shall result in disciplinary action in accordance with the Student Code of Conduct, which may include suspension, assignment to another school or program, or recommendation for expulsion.
 All disciplinary action shall be taken in accordance with State law and applicable Board policy.
 (See Policy 5500 and Policy 5600) When imposing discipline, the totality of the circumstances involved in the matter, including the ages and maturity levels of those involved, shall be considered.

-Suspensions for acts of teen violence and abuse may be appealed in accordance with the procedures set forth in the Student Code of Conduct.
+Suspensions for acts of dating violence and abuse may be appealed in accordance with the procedures set forth in the Student Code of Conduct.
 (See Policy 5500)

 Further, the Department of Children and Families shall be notified if the student who is found to have perpetrated the act of dating violence and abuse is eighteen years of age or older and the student who was the victim of the act of dating violence and abuse is a minor.